Klayton258/MpesaSdk/README.md

 ```
 ## Usage

-1. Use the command to publish the configuration file choose `Say7ama\MpesaSdk\MpesaServiceProvider`.
+1. Use the command to publish the configuration file `Say7ama\MpesaSdk\MpesaServiceProvider`.
 ```bash
 php  artisan vendor:publish
 ```